yuvalmiz/yuval_shira_project/README.md

 type > word2world/.env
-conda env create -f environment.yml conda activate word2world
+conda env create -f environment.yml conda activate word2world pip install torch=2.2.1 transformers=4.44.2 accelerate
 ```
+for using llama login with the huggingface-cli api.
 Add your API key to the .env file created in word2world folder:

 ```